tremor-rs/tremor-www-docs/docs/tremor-script/index.md

 > ![array grammar](grammar/diagram/ArraySegment.png)

 Path-like structures in `tremor-script` allow referencing local variables, ingested events, event meta-data, script-local state etc. and also indexing into them if they are records or arrays.
+Functiosn, Record- and Array-semiliterals as well as immutable expressions wrapped in `()` can be used as a path root.

 #### Special paths